winitzki/scall/tutorial/programming_dhall.md

 The result is `bitraversableF.bisequence L applicativeFunctorL a (C a)` of type `F (L a) (L (C a)) → L (F a (C a))`.
 It remains to convert `L (F a (C a)) → L (C a)`.
 This conversion is a result of `L`'s `fmap` applied to a function of type `F a (C a) → C a`.
-That last function is the standard `fixT` method of the recursive type `C a`.
+That last function is the standard `fix` method of the recursive type `C a`.
 So, we can complete the code:

 ```dhall